Covid 19 coronavirus: Cabinet to consider next steps as signs emerge the lockdown is working

 "By the time we get to the last two weeks, the wind will be behind us."

-Meanwhile Ardern pushed back on suggestions she should be putting the Government's economic response ahead of the health response.
+Meanwhile, Ardern pushed back on suggestions she should be putting the Government's economic response ahead of the health response.

 She said the two were interlinked and the sooner the lockdown could be lifted, the sooner economic activity could start again.